Go-Ahead Group: Flotation and into London

-Initially, it was structured as an unlisted public company owned 90 percent by its management.
-However, in May 1994, Go-Ahead was floated on the London Stock Exchange.
+Initially, Go-Ahead was structured as an unlisted public company and was owned 90 percent by its management.
+In May 1994, it was floated on the London Stock Exchange.

 In October 1994, Go-Ahead purchased London Central during the privatisation of London Buses.

-During March 1995, OK Motor Services was purchased and integrated into the Go North East operation.
+In March 1995, OK Motor Services was purchased and integrated into the Go North East operation.
 In June 1996, a second London bus operation, London General, was acquired from the management team that had purchased it when privatised.

 Airport services

-In October 1998, Go-Ahead diversified into Airport Services with the acquisition of Gatwick Handling International, a provider of ground handling services at UK airports.
-Go-Ahead acquired the ground handling operations of British Midland and Midland Airport Services in March 2001 followed by Reed Aviation in August 2001.
-Along with Go-Ahead's existing Gatwick Handling International operation, all were rebranded as Aviance.
+In October 1998, Go-Ahead diversified with the acquisition of Gatwick Handling International, a provider of ground handling services at UK airports.
+Go-Ahead acquired the ground handling operations of British Midland and Midland Airport Services in March 2001, followed by Reed Aviation in August 2001.
+All these operations, including at Gatwick, all were rebranded as Aviance.

 In May 2002, Go-Ahead diversified again, acquiring airport-focused Meteor Parking.
-Included in the purchase of Gatwick Handling International in 1998 was a 50% shareholding in Plane Handling.
-In August 2004 Go-Ahead purchased the remaining 50% from Virgin Aviation.
+Included in the purchase of Gatwick Handling International in 1998 was a 50% shareholding in Plane Handling, and in August 2004 Go-Ahead purchased the remaining 50% from Virgin Aviation.
 In December 2006 Gatwick Airport parking operator PAS was purchased and integrated into Meteor Parking, followed by security provider Nikaro in February 2007.

 In January 2010, Go-Ahead disposed of most of its airport-based operations via a sale to Dnata UK and Servisair.
 In September 2010, Meteor Parking was sold to Vinci SA, bringing Go-Ahead's involvement in the aviation support industry to a close.

 1996 – 2010

-Rail business
+Entering the railway sector

-In October 1996, Go-Ahead entered the UK rail market when it commenced operating the Thames Trains franchise which it ran until March 2004.
-The Thames Trains franchise was awarded by the Director of Passenger Rail Franchising to Victory Rail Holdings.
-Go-Ahead owned 65% of the shares in Victory Rail Holdings with the remaining 35% held by some ex British Rail managers and employees.
+In October 1996, Go-Ahead entered the UK rail market when it commenced operating the Thames Trains franchise, which it ran until March 2004.
+The franchise was awarded by the Director of Passenger Rail Franchising to Victory Rail Holdings; Go-Ahead owned 65% of the shares in Victory Rail Holdings with the remaining 35% held by some ex British Rail managers and employees.
 Go-Ahead bought the remaining shares it did not own in June 1998.

-Go-Ahead entered into a joint venture with VIA-GTI, taking a 65% stake in Govia.
-Govia ran the Thameslink franchise from March 1997 until March 2006.
+Also in 1996, Go-Ahead entered into the Govia joint venture with French company VIA-GTI (which later became Keolis), in order to bid for more UK rail franchises.
+Govia was 65% owned by Go-Ahead.
+Govia was awarded the Thameslink franchise, which it ran from March 1997 until March 2006.

-In August 2001, Govia started running the South Central rail franchise.
-In October 2000 the Shadow Strategic Rail Authority awarded Govia the South Central rail franchise with operations due to commence in May 2003 when the Connex South Central franchise expired.
+During August 2001, Govia started running the South Central rail franchise.
+In October 2000, the Shadow Strategic Rail Authority awarded Govia the South Central rail franchise with operations due to commence in May 2003 when the Connex South Central franchise expired.
 Govia negotiated a deal with Connex to buy out the remainder of its franchise.